gilbertwat/gilbertwat.github.io/_pages/about.md

 ---
 ## About Gilbert Wat

-My service is to build valuable software and adopt suitable technology in the value chain of your company.
-I has partnered with a wide range of business to build useful software, streamline operations and improve user experience.
+My service is to scale your business through build valuable software and adopt suitable technology in the value chain of your company.
+Throughout my career, I have partnered with technologists and a wide range of business to build useful software, streamline operations and improve user experience.

 Trusted by multiple companies over a decade, I can help you build your product strategically.

 If you are facing these challenges: